Premature atrial contraction: Diagnosis

-Premature atrial contractions are typically diagnosed with an electrocardiogram, Holter monitor, cardiac event monitor, or with a smartwatch with an ECG functionality.
+Premature atrial contractions are typically diagnosed with an electrocardiogram, Holter monitor, long-term continuous monitor, cardiac event monitor, or with a smartwatch with an ECG functionality.

 Electrocardiogram

 On an electrocardiogram (ECG), PACs are characterized by an abnormally shaped P wave in different ECG leads.
 Since the premature beat initiates outside the sinoatrial node, the associated P wave appears different from those seen in normal sinus rhythm.
 Typically, the atrial impulse propagates normally through the atrioventricular node and into the cardiac ventricles, resulting in a normal, narrow QRS complex.
 However, if the atrial beat is premature enough, it may reach the atrioventricular node during its refractory period, in which case it will not be conducted to the ventricle and there will be no QRS complex following the P wave.

 In some people, PACs occur in a predictable pattern.
 Two PACs in a row are called doublets and three PACs in a row are triplets.
 Depending whether there are one, two, or three normal (sinus) beats between each PACs, the rhythm is called atrial bigeminy, trigeminy, or quadrigeminy.
-If 3 or more consecutive PACs occur in a row and at a frequency of 100 or more beats per minute, it may be called atrial tachycardia.
+If three or more consecutive PACs occur in a row and at a frequency of 100 or more beats per minute, it may be called atrial tachycardia.